-How to Create App Store Screenshots That Convert
+How to Create App Store Screenshots That Actually Convert (2026)

 By Sharon Onyinye

-How to Create App Store Screenshots That Convert
+How to Create App Store Screenshots That Actually Convert (2026)

 Your App Store screenshots are often the first thing potential users see.
 In the few seconds they spend scrolling, your visuals need to communicate value, build trust, and convince them to download.